xapax/security/privilege_escalation_windows.md

 ### fgdump.exe

-We can use fgdump.exe (locate fgdump.exe on kali) to get the password hashes.
+We can use fgdump.exe (locate fgdump.exe on kali) to extract NTLM and LM Password hashes.
 Run it and there is a file called 127.0.0.1.pwndump where the hash is saved.
 Now you can try to brute force it.

+### Windows Credencial Editor (WCE)

+WCE can steal NTLM passwords from memory in cleartext!

+You

 Most recommended article